SecAF tours Kirtland AFB; base sustains national security capabilities during COVID-19

-Secretary of the Air Force Barbara Barrett talks with Col. David S. Miller, 377th Air Base Wing commander, at Kirtland Air Force Base, New Mexico May 21, 2020.
-Barrett visited various mission partners, explored active mission sets and got a better understanding of how Team Kirtland has sustained national security capabilities during COVID-19.
-(U.S. Air Force photo by Staff Sgt.
-Enrique Barcelo)
+Secretary of the Air Force Barbara M. Barrett visited Kirtland Air Force Base, New Mexico, May 20-21, 2020, to visit various mission partners, explore active mission sets and get a better understanding of how Team Kirtland has sustained national security capabilities during COVID-19.

+“Team Kirtland’s myriad of missions don’t stop because of COVID-19.” said Barrett.
+“Today’s visit was an opportunity to personally thank and observe how service members and civilians have adapted and continue to modernize the Air and Space Forces.”

+Barrett began the visit at the Air Force Research Laboratory’s Directed Energy and Space Vehicles Directorates, where she was briefed on several programs critical to the nation’s defense.

 |Date Taken: